trevorcousins/PSMCplus/README.md

 ```
 If your installation attempt fails, please try with versions listed above.
 In the above commands you will of course need to change the `/path/to/installation/` path.
 For a particular example, if I am in my home directory (`/home/trevor`) and do `git clone https://github.com/trevorcousins/PSMCplus.git`, then the code is ready to run at `/home/trevor/PSMCplus/PSMCplus.py` .

+### Division by Zero error
+If your heterozygosity is very high (e.g. `theta=0.05`), the default binsize of 100 will not be appropriate and you'll get an error.
+Try instead a binsize of 10 or 20 (add `-b 10` or `-b 20` to your command line).
+[See here](https://github.com/trevorcousins/PSMCplus/issues/2)

 If you are still having problems, please submit a new issue.